cloudfoundry/pcap-release/docs/api-communication-spec.md

     end
 ```

-In the case that a long-running request is terminated by Gorouter due to context deadline, the request will be terminated and the CLI informed by Gorouter.
+In the case that a long-running request is terminated by gorouter due to context deadline, the request will be terminated and the CLI informed by gorouter.
 The pcap-agent needs to clean up in this case.

 ```mermaid
 sequenceDiagram